 Creating Powerful Roots of Pulsating Beautiful Light

 Whatever gratitude a person cultivated in This World, it continues to multiply in the Next World...forever.

-Rather than a stagnant world of pleasure, Olam Haba pulsates with continuously renewed pleasure as the soul experiences higher & higher revelations of Hashem's Glory, which increases the soul's gratitude, which opens up even higher revelations...all in a never-ending ascent of delightful self-abandonment.
+Rather than a stagnant world of pleasure, Olam Haba pulsates with continuously renewed pleasure as the soul experiences higher & higher revelations of Hashem's Glory, which increase the soul's gratitude, which thus opens up even higher revelations...all in a never-ending ascent of delightful self-abandonment.